DrDBanner/inmanage/docs/tutorials/install_invoiceninja_debian12_bookworm_vm.md

 **Password:** admin

 Have fun.
-Don't forget to star and bookmark the <https://github.com/DrDBanner/inmanage/> script.
+Don't forget to star and bookmark the [INmanage repo](../..).